 A good quality plain English summary providing an easy to read overview of your whole study will help:

-- those carrying out the review (reviewers and board and panel members) to have a better understanding of your research proposal
+- those carrying out the review (reviewers and committee members) to have a better understanding of your research proposal

 - inform others about your research such as members of the public, health professionals, policy makers and the media

 - the research funders to publicise the research that they fund.

 If it is felt that your plain English summary is not clear and of a good quality then you may be required to amend it prior to final funding approval.